 Instead, let’s consider the issue that Azar, Sterner, and Wagner — along with nearly every other proponent of “green” energy — refuse to consider: scale.
 A simple bit of math shows that even with the rapid expansion that solar-energy and wind-energy capacity have had in the past few years, those two sources cannot even meet incremental global demand for electricity, much less make a dent in the world’s overall demand for hydrocarbons.

-.
+#ad#Between 1985 and 2011, global electricity generation increased by about 450 terawatt-hours per year.
 That’s the equivalent of adding about one Brazil (which used 485 terawatt-hours of electricity in 2010) to the electricity sector every year.
 And the International Energy Agency expects global electricity use to continue growing by about one Brazil per year through 2035.

 How much solar capacity would be needed to produce 450 terawatt-hours?
 Well, Germany has more installed solar-energy capacity than any other country, with some 25,000 megawatts of installed photovoltaic panels.
 In 2011, those panels produced 18 terawatt-hours of electricity.
 Thus, just to keep pace with the growth in global electricity demand, the world would have to install about 25 times as much photovoltaic capacity as Germany’s total installed base, and it would have to do so again every year.

 The scale problem is equally obvious when it comes to wind.